leveris133t/API-docs/router/router.md

 ### Prolonging the JWT

-The `JWT` access token can be prologed with the call `/prolong` within the [Access token API](https://doc.ffc.internal/book/mw-ib/mw-gen-router-ib/router-token-private-ib/latest/).
+The `JWT` access token can be prologed by calling `/prolong` within the [Access token API](https://doc.ffc.internal/book/mw-ib/mw-gen-router-ib/router-token-private-ib/latest/).

 The `JWT` access token can be prolonged until the session `SSID` is expired.
 When the `SSID` has expired, the User has to log in again.
-This `SSID` validation is done to avoid the indefinite refresh of the `JWT` access token.
+This `SSID` validation is done to avoid an infinite refresh of the `JWT` access token.

-### Reseting the forgotten password
+### Reseting a password

 1. Call `/getUnlockScenario` in [Login - public API](https://doc.ffc.internal/book/mw-ib/mw-gen-router-ib/router-login-public-ib/latest/) to get the scenarios to follow to reset the password.
 Pick one depending on your requirements.